Enome/knockknock/README.markdown

 # KnockKnock who's there?

 A small validation framework for knockout that's who! ( this sounded funnier in my head ).
 Didn't know what to name it and Knockout.validation might be already taken.

+#Usage

+Check the example.html file to find out how to use KnockKnock.

+#TODO

+ - Add more validators (only added 2 for testing)
+ - Create custom binding to add invalid and valid css class depending if isValid is true or false.
+Something like validCss: isValid.
+ - Research the new extend systax in 1.3: http://groups.google.com/group/knockoutjs/msg/3289474946c2675b

 #Run specs